ChristopherWirtOfficial/2048Bot/README.md

  - RotateCCW
  - RotateBoth
  - RotateBothRandom

+When using Run.bat, the entire algorithm name should be entered, or left blank for default.

 Each of this will create its own scores.json file in the current directory.
 These scores are cumulitive for a given test, and save every 10,000 games (Every one or two seconds, roughly).
 If you start again with the same algorithm, you will start from the most recent save.
 The application will run until exited, because of this.
 Please do not try to run multiple instances with the same algorithm specified, because **it does NOT read from the file between saves**, only at the start.